 Although we are chartered by Congress, we alone are responsible for making payments on our securities.
-Payments on our REMIC Certificates and MACR Certificates are not guaranteed by, and are not debts or obligations of, the United States or any federal agency or instrumentality other than Freddie Mac.
+Neither the U.S. government nor any agency or instrumentality of the U.S. government, other than Freddie Mac, guarantees our securities and other obligations.

-Our statutory mission, as defined in our charter, is to:
+Our statutory mission, as defined in our charter, is:

-- Provide stability in the secondary market for residential mortgages; - Respond appropriately to the private capital market; - Provide ongoing assistance to the secondary market for residential mortgages (including activities relating to mortgages for low- and moderate-income families, involving a reasonable economic return that may be less than the return earned on other activities) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing; and - Promote access to mortgage credit throughout the U.S. (including central cities, rural areas and other underserved areas) by increasing the liquidity of mortgage investments and improving the distribution of investment capital available for residential mortgage financing.
+- To provide stability in the secondary market for residential mortgages; - To respond appropriately to the private capital market; - To provide ongoing assistance to the secondary market for residential mortgages (including activities relating to mortgages for low- and moderate-income families, involving a reasonable economic return that may be less than the return earned on other activities); and - To promote access to mortgage credit throughout the U.S. (including central cities, rural areas and other underserved areas).